Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

 2. We do not have the match dates so we just repeat NULL for each row and name the column _mdate_.
 3. Similary for _mtime_, we repeat NULLS for this column also.

-Filling in these columns isn't strictly necessary but I did it to emphasize home we can explicitly highlight NULLs for columns and to make the table the same structure as _matches_.
+Filling in these columns isn't strictly necessary but I did it to emphasize how we can explicitly highlight NULLs for columns and to make the table the same structure as _matches_.

 #### Append the data to table _matches_